mattrodz/gitrepodisk/README.md

 What is up world!

-Here making some sence out of git!
+Here making some sense out of git!

 I know!
 You are welcome! :)